SLEEPY STAG SUITS:

 I highly recommend a drying rack for holding suits while they dry rather than hanging!

 Don’t use heat excessively (blow dryers, hot water, hot dryers)!!!!!!
 It can damage fur fibers which are made of acrylic.
-If fur gets creased you can use a hairdryer and brush for short periods of time to get it looking fresh again but be aware that acrylic can melt if heated for too long.
+If fur gets creased you can use a steamer or a hairdryer and brush for short periods of time to get it looking fresh again but be aware that acrylic can melt if heated for too long.
 Gentle brushing while drying is okay and usually is enough to help fur dry neatly!

 STORAGE + BRUSHING